Want to Participate in Fall Recruitment?

 What happens if I think the rules are not being followed?

-If you feel that a member of a sorority, or a PNM is violating the rules of Formal Recruitment, we encourage you to report any infraction of recruitment rules to the Campus Panhellenic Advisor, Sally Watkins, CPH Vice President, or CPH President.
-Go to the Office of Student Activities, between 8:30 a.m.- 5 p.m. to discuss any possible infractions.
+If you feel that a member of a sorority, or a PNM is violating the rules of Formal Recruitment, we encourage you to report any infraction of recruitment rules to the Campus Panhellenic Advisor, Kara Simmons, CPH Vice President, or CPH President.
+Go to the Office of Student Life, between 8:30 a.m.- 5 p.m. to discuss any possible infractions.

 How should I dress for the different events?